Elvis' First Concert Was At The Levitt Shell In Memphis

 Elvis' First Concert At The Levitt Shell In Memphis

-Today (July 30th) is a special day in Memphis and music history!
-The Levitt Shell (then called the "Overton Park Shell") hosted a concert for country singer Slim Whitman.
+July 30th is a special day in Memphis and music history!
+Overton Park Shell hosted a concert for country singer Slim Whitman.
 General admission was $1 and the supporting acts included Billy Walker and a young man named Elvis Presley.

-What Is The Levitt Shell?
+What Is The Overton Park Shell?

 Elvis' First Concert